FOUR WAYS YOU COULD FACE CHARGES FOR PROSTITUTION

-There are actually four different types of prostitution charges, and each one could have dramatically different consequences if you’re found guilty of engaging in it in a criminal court.
-In this blog, we’ll discuss these different charges, including how they differ and what you can expect if you’re charged with one.
+There are four distinct types of prostitution charges, each carrying significantly different consequences if you are convicted in a criminal court.
+In this blog, we will explore these various charges, how they differ, and what you might face if charged with one.

 SOLICITATION